Please note that projects happening anytime in 2014 will be eligible. Scroll down for more information about the Special Projects funding program.

 For our 2013 recipients: Here are your final report forms

 Final Report Forms

 2013 Special Projects Final Report Invoice

-If you have questions or want to discuss your ideas for a project, please contact the Arts Program staff (contact information in the right column of this page).
+If you have questions or want to discuss your ideas for a project in 2014, please contact the Arts Program staff (contact information in the right column of this page).

 Special Projects Overview